lightside-instruments/learn-fpga/FemtoRV/TUTORIALS/Ice4Pi.md

 The SPI Flash programming interface is connected to the Raspberry Pi interface.
 This allows you to reload and restart the logic on the shield without rebooting the Pi.
 The Serial TX/RX pins are connected to the Raspberry Pi interface too.

-And you can edit the open-source KiCAD design and use the board as base for your own design.
+You can extend the open-source KiCAD design and use the board as base for your own design.

 This tutorial is short because it only documents the differences between the ice4pi and IceStick boards.
-And those are kept to a minimum intentionally.
+Those are kept to a minimum intentionally.

 In short for building the project you will use 'make ICE4PI' instead of 'make ICESTICK'